 Practical issues of classification

+Note 1: Article 52(4) states: “ […] for class IIb implantable devices, except sutures, staples, dental fillings, dental braces, tooth crowns, screws, wedges, plates, wires, pins, clips and connectors, the assessment of the technical documentation as specified in Section 4 of Annex IX shall apply for every device.”
+This does not imply classification of all sutures, staples, dental fillings, dental braces, tooth crowns, screws, wedges, plates, wires, pins, clips and connectors as class IIb.
+Such devices must be classified in their own right according to their intended purpose and the applicable rules.

 Note 2: These devices are implants because in normal conditions a significant amount of the substance remains at the surgical site after the procedure.
 Rule 18 may also be relevant.

-Note 1: For closure of arteriotomies in the peripheral vascular system (refer to definition of central circulatory system).
+Note 3: For closure of arteriotomies in the peripheral vascular system (refer to definition of central circulatory system).

+Note 4: Hooks that fix rods on the spinal column are considered to fall under the “screws, wedges, plates and instruments” exemption.

-Note 3: Implants without bioactive coatings intended to secure teeth or prostheses to the maxillary or mandibular bones are in Class IIb following the general rule.
+Note 5: Implants without bioactive coatings intended to secure teeth or prostheses to the maxillary or mandibular bones are in Class IIb following the general rule.